vitessio/website/content/en/docs/user-guides/schema-changes/ddl-strategy-flags.md

 Vitess respects the following flags.
 They can be combined unless specifically indicated otherwise:

 - `-allow-zero-in-date`: normally Vitess operates with a strict `sql_mode`.
 If you have columns such as `my_datetime DATETIME DEFAULT '0000-00-00 00:00:00'` and you wish to run DDL on these tables, Vitess will prevent the migration due to invalid values.
 Provide `-allow-zero-in-date` to allow either a fully zero-date or a zero-in-date inyour schema.
 See also [NO_ZERO_IN_DATE](https://dev.mysql.com/doc/refman/8.0/en/sql-mode.html#sqlmode_no_zero_in_date) and [NO_ZERO_DATE](https://dev.mysql.com/doc/refman/8.0/en/sql-mode.html#sqlmode_no_zero_date) documentation for [sql_mode](https://dev.mysql.com/doc/refman/8.0/en/sql-mode.html).

 - `-declarative`: mark the migration as declarative.
 You will define a desired schema state by supplying `CREATE` and `DROP` statements, ad Vitess will infer how to achieve the desired schema.
 If need be, it will generate an `ALTER` migration to convert to the new schema.
 See [declarative migrations](../declarative-migrations).

 - `-postpone-completion`: initiate a migration that will only cut-over per user command, i.e. will not auto-complete.
 This gives the user control over the time when the schema change takes effect.
 See [postponed migrations](../postponed-migrations).

+  `-declarative` migrations are only evaluated when scheduled to run.
+If a migrations is both `-declarative` and `-postpone-completion` then it will remain in `queued` state until the user issues a `ALTER VITESS_MIGRATION ...
+COMPLETE`.
+If it turns out that Vitess should run the migration as an `ALTER` then it is only at that time that the migration starts.

 - `-singleton`: only allow a single pending migration to be submitted at a time.
 From the moment the migration is queued, and until either completion, failure or cancellation, no other new `-singleton` migration can be submitted.
 New requests will be rejected with error. `-singleton` works as a an exclusive lock for pending migrations.
 Note that this only affects migrations with `-singleton` flag.
 Migrations running without that flag are unaffected and unblocked.

 - `-singleton-context`: only allow migrations submitted under same _context_ to be pending at any given time.
 Migrations submitted with a different _context_ are rejected for as long as at least one of the initially submitted migrations is pending.

+  It does not make sense to combine `-singleton` and `-singleton-context`.

 ## Pass-through flags